-- If you need to go to Karachi, take additional security precautions.
-There has been a high death toll from political and sectarian violence in the city.
+- If you need to go to Karachi, consider additional security precautions.
+While the situation has improved noticeably, in recent years there has been a high death toll from political and sectarian violence in the city.
 See

 Safety and security.

 - The number of terror attacks in Pakistan has fallen in recent years but attacks have become more lethal.
-On 24 April 2018, 8 people were killed and 23 injured in an attack in Quetta.
-On 14 March, an explosion near a police checkpoint on the outskirts of Lahore resulted in numerous fatalities and injuries.
+On 13 July 2018, over 150 people were killed in a suicide attack in Balochistan.
+On 14 March 2018, an explosion near a police checkpoint on the outskirts of Lahore resulted in numerous fatalities and injuries.
 See

 Safety and security.